Wondergasper/treasurehunt/treasure.md

 5. Push the branch to GitHub.
 6. Create a pull request for review.
 7.Send a message to everbody say hello
+8. MY name is gasper samuel
+9. am a computer sci student at the univesitygit

 ### Hint:
 ```